-As part of your compliance with Operating Circular 5 and the Certification Practice Statement, your organization is expected to implement steps to maintain procedures and knowledge which would prevent any service disruption.
-This includes access to middleware software administrators, maintaining backups of your server certificates, recording and tracking server certificate expiration dates.
-Additionally, your organization must maintain current server certificate support procedures including but not limited to procedures for downloading, installing, testing and pointing the middleware to a new certificate.
+As part of your compliance with Operating Circular 5 and the Certification Practice Statement, your organization is expected to implement steps to maintain procedures and knowledge that would prevent any service disruption.
+This compliance includes having access to middleware software administrators, maintaining backups of your server certificates and recording and tracking server certificate expiration dates.
+Additionally, your organization must maintain current server certificate support procedures, including but not limited to procedures for downloading, installing, testing and pointing the middleware to a new certificate.

 Review the Steps to a Successful Renewal (PDF) guide.

-You should ensure that your organization has supported software versions installed and that you have support from staff members or your vendor with the knowledge to backup, download, install and point your middleware to a server certificate.
-Additional information on technical requirements can be found in the FedLine Direct® Security and Implementation Guide, FedLine Command® Security and Implementation Guide or the Check 21 Large File Delivery Implementation Guide.
-Contact the Customer Contact Center if you do not have the documents you need.
+You should ensure that your organization has supported software versions installed and that you have support from staff members or your vendor with the ability to backup, download, install and point your middleware to a server certificate.
+Additional information on technical requirements is available in the FedLine Direct® Security and Implementation Guide, FedLine Command® Security and Implementation Guide or the Check 21 Large File Delivery Implementation Guide.
+Contact the Customer Contact Center at (888) 881-6700 if you do not have the documents you need.